Neil Stonechild

+On February 20, 2003, the Government of Saskatchewan announced the appointment of the Honourable Mr. Justice D.H.
+Wright to conduct an inquiry into the death of Neil Stonechild and the conduct of the investigation into his death.

 Background

 Stonechild was an accomplished wrestler, having won a bantamweight provincial title in Saskatchewan.
+He had also been convicted of breaking and entering earlier that year, and sentenced to live in a group home.

 Death

 Stonechild's friend Jason Roy was with Stonechild the night of his death.
 When first interviewed by the police in 1990, 5 days after Stonechild's disappearance, Roy provided a handwritten, signed statement stating that he and Stonechild had drunk most of a 40-ounce bottle (1.4 litre) of vodka between them.
 Roy also stated that he and Stonechild had parted company at "about 1130 pm", and that he had "blacked out" and had no recollection of what happened after he and Stonechild separated that night.
 In 2000, however, Roy stated that the last time he saw Stonechild alive, Stonechild was handcuffed in the back of a police cruiser "gushing blood" from a cut on his face, and that the last words Stonechild said to him were "Jay, help me.
 They're going to kill me."
 Jason Roy's family was ultimately put into an RCMP witness protection program.

 Roy also stated that he had given the police officers a false name – Tracy Lee Horse – when they questioned him.

 Shortly after talking to Jason Roy, Constables Brad Senger and Larry Hartwig encountered Neil Stonechild's cousin, Bruce Genaille, and questioned him on suspicion that he was Stonechild.
 In 2003, Genaille told the inquiry that there had been nobody in the back of the cruiser at the time.

 At 11:56 p.m. on November 24, 1990, Constable Brad Senger performed a query on the Canadian Police Information Centre (CPIC) computer system for the names "Tracy Horse" and "Tracy Lee Horse", the false name provided by Jason Roy.
 Three minutes later, at 11:59 p.m., Constable Senger performed a CPIC query for the name "Neil Stonechild".
 Five minutes later, at 12:04 a.m., November 25, 1990, Constable Hartwig conducted a CPIC query of the name "Bruce Genaille".
 Genaille testified at the Wright inquiry that there had been nobody in the back of the cruiser when Hartwig and Senger questioned him.

 Stonechild's body was found, with one shoe missing, on November 29 by two construction workers.
 In the initial investigation of his death, the Saskatoon police determined that there was no foul play.
 Ten years later, however, his companion on November 24/25, Jason Roy, said Stonechild had been in police custody.
 Roy said he had seen his friend in the back of a police cruiser.
 In 2000 the Royal Canadian Mounted Police investigated Stonechild's death and the deaths of other First Nations individuals thought to have been in police custody.